Indianapolis 500 by year: Rear-engine revolution

 The 1960s.
 Sometimes referred to as the "British Invasion" or the "Decade of Innovation," it partly overlaps the aforementioned Roadster Era.
 In 1961, Jack Brabham arrived at Indy with a European, Grand Prix style, rear-engined machine.
 Against a field of venerable front-engined Offenhauser-powered roadsters, Brabham's car was considered diminutive and underpowered, however, it experienced exceptional handling in the relatively flat corners.
 The mechanical advantages of rear-engined cars were quickly realized, and rapidly began to displace their front-engined counterparts in the starting field.
 A. J. Foyt's win in 1964 was the last time a front-engine machine won the Indianapolis 500.

+The late 1960s were highlighted by another series of innovative machines entered by prolific car owner Andy Granatelli.
+The STP-Paxton Turbocar (1967), followed by the Lotus "wedge" turbines (1968), both excelled at Indianapolis, but in both years, famously failed within sight of victory.

 In 1965, ABC Sports carried the race for the first time on Wide World of Sports, ushering in a new era of television coverage at Indy.
 Jim Clark won the race in a rear-engine machine, the first of its type to do so.
 By the end of the decade, the movement toward rear engine cars had over taken the sport.
 In 1969 not a single front-engined car would qualify.

 After a fiery fatal crash in 1964, USAC crafted rules to discourage, and eventually ban, the use of gasoline as a fuel.